Delivery Mode: ONLINE

 - Want a stable professional career with strong growth

-- Enjoy working with people and on teams
+- Enjoy working with people and on teams – drop in to our upcoming Project Showcase!

 State-of-the-art new space

 CIT is offered at BCIT’s Downtown Campus – in the heart of Vancouver – with several high-tech sector players close by.
-The CIT experience features industry-driven project-based learning, small classes, and a new state-of-the-art TEC Hub learning space which mimics the feel of a tech company.
+The CIT experience features industry-driven project-based learning, small classes, and a new state-of-the-art TEC Hub learning space that mimics the feel of a tech company.
 Check out the 360 tour:

 September and January each year.
 See Program Entry for more information.